Distance | 1068 miles (1723 km) | |

 For example, Sintra, featuring World Heritage Site attractions such as the Pena and Sintra palaces, as well as the Sintra-Cascais national park, is only about 40min away from Lisbon on the Linha de Sintra train.
 Furthermore, if you’d like to venture to Porto, the famous home of Port wine, this is about 3h 30min away by train from Lisbon’s Santa Apolonia station.

-Going by flight is the quickest way from Manchester to Lisbon with an average travel time of 2 h 45 min.
+The fastest way from Manchester to Lisbon is by flight with an average journey time of 2 h 50 min.

-These are the most popular departure and arrival points for travellers from Manchester to Lisbon:
+These are the most popular departure and arrival points when travelling from Manchester to Lisbon:

 Here are some other resources that might have the information you need